api3dao/dapi-management/scripts/README.md

 ## Data File Details

 - **current-hash.json:** Stores the state of the Merkle tree.
 Updated by the script with each execution, recording the new Merkle root, its signature, and the timestamp.

+- **previous-hash.json:** Stores the state of the previous Merkle tree.
+This is used to present the user with a diff view between the previous and current states.

 - **hash-signers.json:** Holds addresses that are authorized to sign the Merkle root, ensuring the authenticity of the signatures.